little-pinecone/ubuntu-web-dev-tools-installer/README.md

 This project offers a bash script useful when you want to set up your development environment with only one command.

-To learn how to set up a project like this one, check out the [How to install development tools on Ubuntu with a single bash command](https://keepgrowing.in/tools/how-to-install-development-tools-on-ubuntu-with-a-single-bash-command/) post.
+To learn details about this project, check out the [How to install development tools on Ubuntu with a single bash command](https://keepgrowing.in/tools/how-to-install-development-tools-on-ubuntu-with-a-single-bash-command/) post.

 ## Getting Started